alghaibb/DeadTrail/Content/UltraDynamicSky/Blueprints/README.txt

       - Metering Mode, exposed as Exposure Metering Mode.
 This controls if auto exposure is applied, and which type.
 You can change UDS' exposure settings to Manual as well.
 This would disable auto exposure, but still allow using the exposure bias settings.

       - MinEV100 and MaxEV100, which control the range of brightness that auto exposure will try to adapt to.
-This is controlled on UDS with Exposure Min Brightness and Exposure Max Brightness.
+This is controlled on UDS with the Exposure Brightness Range setting.

       If you're trying to fine tune auto exposure behavior with these settings and/or the additional exposure settings in a post process volume or camera, I'd recommend using the viewport view mode found in Show > Visualize > HDR(Eye Adaptation) to see exactly what auto exposure is doing behind the scenes.